 Let's discuss the Gluteus Maximus (G-Max) muscle (shown in red).
 The Gluteus Maximus muscle (1,2):

-• Is highly active at the beginning of the stance phase and the end of the swing phase in running gait.
-This indicates its crucial role in both stabilization and propulsion.
+It is highly active at the beginning of the stance phase and the end of the swing phase in running gait, which indicates its crucial role in stabilization and propulsion.

-• Initiates hip extension and decelerates hip flexion.
-It's interesting to note that we typically associate the Gluteus Maximus with hip extension, yet it's most active during thigh flexion (as shown by EMG analysis).
-This means one of the G-Max's key functions is controlling hip flexion, which might be counterintuitive at first.
+Initiates hip extension and decelerates hip flexion.
+Interestingly, we typically associate the Gluteus Maximus with hip extension, yet it's most active during thigh flexion (as shown by EMG analysis).
+One of the G-Max's key functions is controlling hip flexion, which might be counterintuitive initially.

 Clinical Tip: A weak Gluteus Maximus results in a backward trunk lurch upon heel strike.
 This can be observed during gait analysis with practice.